bitifet/SmarkForm/docs/_getting_started/core_concepts.md

 >Remove All Pets</button>
 ```

+### Constraining lists

-👉 Lists can hold any number of items, from 1 to infinite by default.
+👉 By default, lists can hold any number of items, from 1 to infinite.
 But this
 can be overridden with *minItems* and *maxItems* properties.
 Example:

 ```html